joelbarba/jb-btc-wallet/README.md

 This module is dependent on `jb-encoders.js` ----> `jb-hashes.js`.

-It contains all the hashing operations + base58Check and Bech32 needed to run the bitcoin wallet generation.
+It contains all the hashing operations + base58Check needed to run the bitcoin wallet generation.

-All input/output parameters are in hexadecimal strings, except base58Check and Bech32 returned values.
+All input/output parameters are in hexadecimal strings, except base58Check returned values.
 There is a function for each of the following operations:

 ```